With or without replacement? Sampling uncertainty in Shepp's urn scheme: The case where is nonzero

 where

 Hence, from \eqref{eqn:lagrange} it is clear that it would never be optimal to stop at a point $(t,x)$ for which $H(t,x)>0$.
 For $a=0$, this region corresponds to $x<0$.
-However, the shape of this regions is qualitatively different for nonzero $a$.
-To illustrate this, Figure \ref{fig:H} plots the behaviour of $H$ for both a positive and a negative value of $a$.
+However, the shape of this region is qualitatively different for nonzero $a$.
+To illustrate this, Figure \ref{fig:H} plots the behaviour of $H$ for both positive and negative values of $a$.

-When considering the $a<0$ case, Figure \ref{fig:H} reveals that $H$ is strictly negative for all $x$ before some critical time (calculated to be 0.536 for the $a=-1$ example).
+Considering the case where $a<0$, Figure \ref{fig:H} reveals that $H$ is strictly negative for all $x$ before some critical time (calculated to be 0.536 for the $a=-1$ example).
 Furthermore, when the function does become positive, it only does so in a rather narrow interval (below $a$).
 This suggests that the incentive to stop is rather strong when $a<0$, as one might expect.
 However, little more can be gleaned from the function $H$ in this case.
 For $a>0$, however, the function $H$ is more informative about the optimal stopping strategy.
-Here, we find that $H$ is strictly positive before some critical time (again found to be 0.536 for $a=1$).
-This indicates that when $a>0$ it would never be optimal to stop before this critical time.
+Here, we find that $H$ is strictly positive for all $x$ before some critical time (again found to be 0.536 for $a=1$).
+This indicates that when $a>0$, it would never be optimal to stop before this critical time.
 Moreover, since $\lim_{x\to\infty}H(t,x)=a$, we also observe that any stopping region must be contained in a finite interval (above $a$).
 This suggests the existence of a disjoint continuation region and the presence of two separate optimal stopping boundaries.
 Indeed, these predictions are confirmed numerically below.
-This richer structure is also consistent with the results of \cite{EV2}, who found similar disjoint continuation regions in a situation where the location of the pinning point of a Brownian bridge was uncertain.
+This richer structure is also consistent with the results in \cite{EV2}, whose authors found similar disjoint continuation regions in a situation where the location of the pinning point of a Brownian bridge was uncertain.

-4. Figure \ref{fig:bound} shows the optimal stopping boundaries obtained from numerically solving the variational inequality associated with \eqref{eqn:prob3} using finite-difference methods with a projected SOR algorithm (see, for example, \cite{Cr}).
+4. To investigate the solution to \eqref{eqn:prob3}, and hence \eqref{eqn:prob2}, numerically, we employ finite difference techniques applied to an associated variational inequality.
+The connection between optimal stopping problems and variational inequalities has long been established (see, for example, \citep[][Section 10.4]{O}).
+Specifically, it can be seen that a candidate solution to \eqref{eqn:prob3} can be obtained by solving the following variational inequality, expressed as a linear complementarity problem (see \cite[][Section 2.5.5]{ZWCS} for a general formulation)